Sergievski/Schedule_Automation/README.md

 Welcome to my Schedule Automation and Optimization project!
-This program allows you to input a CSV file containing the scheduling preferences of 4 workers, and generates a full week schedule based on those preferences.
+This program allows you to input a CSV file containing the scheduling preferences ("YES","NO","PREFER") of 4 workers, for 21 shifts (7 days , 3 shifts every day- Morning, Afternoon, Night) and generates a full week schedule based on those preferences.
 Simply input your preferences in the specified format, and the program will handle the rest.